FITS File Handling (

 astropy.io.fits package provides access to FITS files.
 FITS

 (Flexible Image Transport System) is a portable file standard widely used in

 the astronomy community to store images and tables.
+This subpackage was

 This section provides a quick introduction of using

 goal is to demonstrate the package’s basic features without getting into too

 much detail.
 If you are a first time user or have never used